 After about 15 and a half years, I'm no longer going to be maintaining Thescelosaurus.com, expiration date April 9, 2015.
 It was just one of those things, with a number of reasons behind it.
 The main one is that I didn't know why I was doing it any more.
 I'd long ago stopped doing it out of enjoyment and had been doing it out of a sense of obligation.
 The field of dinosaur paleontology had passed me by years ago, beginning after my graduation from the University of Colorado at Boulder, so I was doing it for enjoyment, and if I wasn't enjoying it, what was the point?
 The quality of the content was never that hot (I'm not going to claim it was great at the beginning and then declined, because a lot of the initial stuff was pretty hare-brained).
 As the years went on, the seams resulting from cobbling on this and that were showing, the actual "physical plant" (or whatever the equivalent is for a website) was beyond archaic, and I didn't have the time or, in the end, the desire to bring it up to code.
 Finally, every year it got a little more expensive, and given the small readership, it occurred to me that I could hear myself talk at cheaper rates.

-You'll still be able to find archived versions at Internet Archive, using http://www.thescelosaurus.com/, or if you're really desperate, I'm still going to be holding on to the files.
+You'll still be able to find archived versions at Internet Archive, using http://www.thescelosaurus.com/ (although be very, very careful, because the domain was purchased by other people over the years; the only archives you can be sure are mine predate April 2015, and even then sometimes you get redirected to a more recent version that is very much not mine!), or if you're really desperate, I'm still going to be holding on to the files.
 Maybe I'll add to them; I don't know.
 As for alternative sources, I recommend the dinosaur articles at Wikipedia, which at the very least are on par with my own entries and usually much better (and include sources of information), and the Supplementary Information for Thomas R. Holtz, Jr.'s encyclopedia.
 In particular, the updated versions of the genera list are like mine, only much better.
 You're welcome to copy the pages for your own use, but I don't want someone else to continue the website because of my concerns with the quality of the content.

 I'd like to thank everyone who made a correction, offered a tip, said hello, or found the site to be useful over the years.
 I'm glad to have had a good long run.
 I'll still be writing here, so I suppose I'll have to write a bit more often about dinosaurs to make up for it.